15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 • Rinse the rice well with cold water three times, until the water is mostly clear.

 • Add ratio of 1 cup rice to 1½ cups water.
+Add a tablespoon of salted butter.

 • Bring to a soft boil, stir once, then completely keep covered and let it low simmer for 20 minutes.